Terms of reference

 - To explore other ways in which the Department can catalyse, encourage and foster a higher level of industry involvement in its degree and research programmes

-- To advise on major strategic initiatives, such as the establishment of research centres, fund-raising initiatives etc.
+- To identify and advise on major strategic initiatives, such as the establishment of research centres, fund-raising initiatives etc.